keijiro/smflite/README.md

 How to use
 ----------

-At first load a MIDI file with `MidiFileLoader.Load`.
-It returns a **MidiFileContainer** instance which contains the song data.
+First of all, load a MIDI file with `MidiFileLoader.Load`.
+It returns a `MidiFileContainer` instance which contains the song data.

 ```C#
 MidiFileContainer song = MidiFileLoader.Load (smfAsset.bytes);